danielebruneo/remarkable2-hacks/README.md

 https://github.com/ddvk/remarkable2-framebuffer

 As previously said, this is a sort of compatibility interface to allow application intended to run on RM1 to be run smoothly on a RM2.
-The major software difference between the two is, indeed, the framebuffer to interact with screen that has changed significantly with the new screen.
+The major software difference between the two is, indeed, the framebuffer to interact with the screen, that has changed significantly with the new screen.

 ### What is it for?
 This software sits in the middle and lets older app interact with it like it was an RM1 framebuffer.